-After completing a B.Sc (Hons) in Embryology and Zoology at the University of the Witwatersrand, Johannesburg, Denise Sheer ran a diagnostic cytogenetics laboratory at the South African Institute of Medical Research for two years.
-She then moved to the Genetics Laboratory at the University of Oxford, where she was awarded a D.Phil. in 1980.
-After a Post-Doctoral Research Fellowship at the Imperial Cancer Research Fund (now the Cancer Research UK London Research Institute), she became Head of the Human Cytogenetics Laboratory, where she identified significant genetic aberrations in many malignancies and made critical discoveries on chromosome architecture.
+Denise Sheer completed a B.Sc (Hons) in Embryology and Zoology at the University of the Witwatersrand, Johannesburg, and then ran the diagnostic Cytogenetics Laboratory at the South African Institute of Medical Research for two years.
+She then moved to the Genetics Laboratory at the University of Oxford, where she was awarded a D.Phil.
+After a Post-Doctoral Research Fellowship at the Imperial Cancer Research Fund (Cancer Research UK), she became Head of the Human Cytogenetics Laboratory, where her group identified significant genetic aberrations in many different malignancies and made critical discoveries on chromosome architecture.
 She moved with her group to the Blizard Institute in 2006.

 Member of the British Neuro-Oncology Society

-Jeremy Jass Prize for Excellence in Pathology – awarded for the discovery of RAF gene fusions in children’s brain tumours (Forshew, Tatevossian et al, 2009)
+Jeremy Jass Prize for Excellence in Pathology 2009 – awarded for the discovery of RAF gene fusions in children’s brain tumours.

 Professor Sheer has expertise in:

 • Higher order chromatin architecture

 • Cell and molecular biology